Gozargah/Marzban/README.md

 It's always a good idea to backup your Marzban files regularly to prevent data loss in case of system failures or accidental deletion.
 Here are the steps to backup Marzban:

 1. By default, all Marzban important files are saved in `/var/lib/marzban` (Docker versions).
 Copy the entire `/var/lib/marzban` directory to a backup location of your choice, such as an external hard drive or cloud storage.
 2. Additionally, make sure to backup your env file, which contains your configuration variables, and also, your Xray config file.
+If you installed Marzban using marzban-scripts (recommended installation approach), the env and other configurations should be inside `/opt/marzban/` directory.

 By following these steps, you can ensure that you have a backup of all your Marzban files and data, as well as your configuration variables and Xray configuration, in case you need to restore them in the future.
 Remember to update your backups regularly to keep them up-to-date.